BoiseState/CS455-resources/examples/security/sslsockets/README.md

 To see all the network transmissions, try

-java -Djavax.net.debug=all Client localhost 5005
+java -Djavax.net.debug=all sslsockets.Client localhost 5005